MuhammadBilal789/laravel-task-manager/README.md

 ## License

-Feel free to use & reuse any way you want.
+Feel free to use any way you want.

 ---